Shop.HalifaxTrails.ca: Outdoor gear daily deals.

-The Saint Margaret’s Bay Trail is a 32km stretch of former railway trail and part of a 123km route known as the “Rum Runner’s Trail” that connects Halifax to Lunenburg.
+The Saint Margaret’s Bay Trail is a 32km stretch of the province’s #rails-to-trails and part of a 123km route known as the #Rum Runner’s Trail that connects Halifax to Lunenburg.
 This section connects the area of Hubley to Hubbards.

 The trail has a few hilly sections but nothing daunting.
 It winds its way adjacent to St. Margaret’s Bay Road throughout offering some great views from elevated positions above the road.
 Many rivers and streams run from the hilly slopes into the bay and you can explore them at various points off of the trail.
 Some great views can be had when crossing the few old elevated railway bridges along the trail.